-We recommend that you install the network drivers for the onboard Intel 82558 network adapter after NT has been installed.
+We recommend that you install the network drivers for the onboard Intel 82559 network adapter after NT has been installed.
 In other words, do not let NT auto-detect the onboard network card during the installation.
 The following steps will guide you through the installation procedure.
-You will need to have the Tyan driver CD and the NT $4.0 \, \text{CD}$ for this procedure.
+You will need to have the Tyan driver CD and the NT 4.0 CD for this procedure.

 - 1. Boot NT 4.0 - 2.
-Get the Tyan Driver CD and copy the Intel LAN drivers to a directory on your hard disk drive.

-- 3. Double-click the Network icon in the Control Panel - ^e 4.
+Get the Tyan Driver CD and copy the Intel LAN drivers to a directory on your hard disk drive. - 3.
+Double-click the Network icon in the Control Panel - 4.
 Click the Adapters tab in the window that appears. - 5.
 Click Add.
 A list of adapters appears. - 6.
 Select the "Have Disk" icon and point it to the directory that you created on your hard drive in step 2. - 7.
-You will see "Intel Ether Express PRO PCI Adapter".
+You will see "Intel PRO PCI Adapter".
 Click OK. - 8.
 Follow the NT prompts to complete the installation.
 (This will require the NT 4.0 CD) - 9.
 Click OK in the main PROSet window to return to Windows NT. - 10.
-The Intel adapter now appears as the "Intel 82558-based 10/100 Ethernet Adapter" on the list in the Network window.
-Click Close to finish. - 11.
-Restart Windows NT when prompted.
+Click close to finish. - 11.
+Restart Windows NT when prompted. - 12.
+To verify proper installation of the adapter, go to the Control Panel, double-click the Network icon, select the Adapters tab.
+You should see the name "Intel (R) PRO/100+ Management Adapter" in the network adapter window.